 hexadecimal-encoded MD5 sum of the concatenation of the constituent parts.

 key = md5(UUID | headers | body)

-headers contains the headers defined in vary_headers.
+headers contains the headers defined in

-vary_headers defaults to NONE.
+vary_headers, which defaults to

 Kong will return the cache key associated with a given request as the